dmonllao/paper-checklist/README.md

 1. Describe the main focus of the paper.
 2. Brief description of each of the concepts included in the title and the abstract.
 3. Existing approaches overview.
-4. Why the study is relevant.
+4. Why this study is relevant.
 5. Organization of the paper.

 # Introduction.Contribution